Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Where Do EKG Technicians Work?

-EKG technicians can find work in any healthcare facility that may require the monitoring of a patient’s cardiovascular activity, including:
+EKG technicians typically work in healthcare facilities that require the monitoring of a patient’s cardiovascular activity, including:

 - Surgical centers